kotak-ai/1.58BitNet/README.md

 ```

 `--guiding_prompt` may be a path to a text or JSON file containing multiple
 prompts.
-One of these prompts is randomly selected for each correction.
+By default a prompt is chosen at random for each correction.
+Pass
+`--guiding_probabilities` to weight this random selection or provide
+`--guiding_schedule` with a list of indices to follow a fixed order.

 ```bash
 python grpo_train.py --dataset qa.jsonl --model_path llama_750m \